-Due to its 93% freehold portfolio as of June 30, 2024, the Group is able to continuously analyze its operations for opportunities to undertake remix projects.
+Due to its 92.5% freehold portfolio (including long-term lease agreements of at least 80 years remaining life) as of December 31, 2024, the Group is able to continuously analyze its operations for opportunities to undertake remix projects.
 As part of this, it monitors a variety of demand metrics across its existing property network.
 These are based on factors like occupancy rates for various unit sizes, customer visits to its website, online pricing searches, and in-store interactions with its customers.
 Where these metrics indicate the property could benefit from a "remix", the Group reorganizes the units at a property to reflect customer demand in that particular market to improve occupancy levels or increase rental rates.
 It also expands its existing properties when there is an increase in local demand and the returns justify the expansion of the rentable area.